 specialized training and experience.

-tract can be corrected during laparoscopic testing on an outpatient basis.
+tract can be corrected during laparoscopic testing.
+This testing doesn't require a hospital stay.

-Correction requiring conventional abdominal surgery is more risky, requires
+Fixing the problems with conventional abdominal surgery is more risky.
+It requires

-problem being treated as well as other fertility factors such as a woman's
+problem being treated.
+It also depends on other fertility factors, such as the woman's

 age.
 You must feel comfortable that the risks of surgery are worth the